LLM (including specialist pathways)

 Why choose this course?

-- The highly supportive learning environment and professionalism of the team have made us one of the UK's top Law Schools for student satisfaction and success at postgraduate level.
+- Improve your career prospects in one of the UK's top law schools for student satisfaction and success at postgraduate level

-- With a choice of full time or part time - blended learning, you can study at a time and pace to suit you and your circumstances.
+- Select the focus of your LLM and study at a time and pace to suit you and your circumstances

 This course is available to international students